The Financial Technology Law Review: Switzerland

 Tokens may be offered to Swiss residents from outside of Switzerland, but are subject to similar requirements as applicable to tokens issued in Switzerland; namely, they may not qualify as derivative products, security tokens may not be offered by a third party in a professional capacity and tokens that are similar to bonds or shares may trigger prospectus requirements.

 Other new business models

 Self-executing contracts are generally permitted by Swiss law as long as the essential terms and conditions of the contract are agreed upon by both parties.
 Fully automated investment processes such as robo-advisers are not per se prohibited by Swiss law as long as the clients concerned are informed and agreed, respectively.

 AI projects are not separately regulated and they need to comply with the regulations applicable to the actual project.
-In addition to data protection and confidentiality issues regarding the access to data to train self-learning systems, a focus of the current discussion is on compliance and liability.
-Various compliance rules stipulate that a regulated entity must be aware of and control its decision parameters (e.g., risk management) which may be difficult in case of deep learning systems.
-Furthermore, liability issues are unsolved in the case of non-controlled deep learning through neural networks.
-The government set up a working group to study issues of artificial intelligence and a report was issued on 13 December 2019, which led to certain guidelines for the Federal Administration, but no legislative proposals resulted from that report.20 A number of insurance companies experiment with new insurtech products; for example, in the field of claims management, customer handling or AI applications in risk assessment.
-The international Blockchain Insurance Industry Initiative (B3i) is domiciled in Zurich.

-Intellectual property and data protection

-rewrite | Tokens may be offered to Swiss residents from outside of Switzerland, but are subject to similar requirements as applicable to tokens issued in Switzerland; namely, they may not qualify as derivative products, security tokens may not be offered by a third party in a professional capacity and tokens that are similar to bonds or shares may trigger prospectus requirements.

-Other new business models

-Self-executing contracts are generally permitted by Swiss law as long as the essential terms and conditions of the contract are agreed upon by both parties.
-Fully automated investment processes such as robo-advisers are not per se prohibited by Swiss law as long as the clients concerned are informed and agreed, respectively.

-AI projects are not separately regulated and they need to comply with the regulations applicable to the actual project.
-In addition to data protection and confidentiality issues regarding the access to data to train self-learning systems, a focus of the current discussion is on compliance and liability.
+In additions to data protection and confidentiality issues regarding the access to data to train self-learning systems, a focus of the current discussion is on compliance and liability.
 Various compliance rules stipulate that a regulated entity must be aware of and control its decision parameters (e.g., risk management) which may be difficult in case of deep learning systems.
 Furthermore, liability issues are unsolved in the case of non-controlled deep learning through neural networks.
 The government set up a working group to study issues of artificial intelligence and a report was issued on 13 December 2019, which led to certain guidelines for the Federal Administration, but no legislative proposals resulted from that report.20 A number of insurance companies experiment with new insurtech products; for example, in the field of claims management, customer handling or AI applications in risk assessment.
 The international Blockchain Insurance Industry Initiative (B3i) is domiciled in Zurich.

 Intellectual property and data protection